 The civil commitment process is necessarily complex — and is often an emotionally difficult time for everyone involved.
 Dave Burns is a Member of the Commitment Defense Project where he regularly tries cases on behalf of people with mental illness in probate court.
 Dave recognizes both the legal complexities and emotional toll of these cases; and he is deeply aware of the rights and relationships that are at stake.
 He works with families or individuals who are the subjects of civil commitment petitions to understand the screening process, the probate court procedures, as well as the options and evidence required to support or defend a petition.

 If you or a client is facing probate court litigation, we welcome you to contact Dave Burns for a consultation by calling (612) 677-8351 or emailing firstname.lastname@example.org.
-Dave works with clients throughout the Twin Cities metro and is available to meet with clients in both Minneapolis and St. Paul.
+Dave represents clients throughout the Twin Cities metro and elsewhere in Minnesota.